Dedicated to advancing wellbeing, Step By Step, Inc. proudly provides Mental Health First Aid (MHFA)

 If you or a loved one are struggling,

-help is a call, text, or messaged away:
+help is a call, text, or message away:

 Call 1-800-273-TALK(8255)